chasemcdo/chasemcdo/README.md

 -->
 # About Me

-- Fourth-year Engineering Science student majoring in Machine Intelligence at the [University of Toronto](https://engsci.utoronto.ca/) and minoring in Business
+- Engineering Science Alum with a major in Machine Intelligence at the [University of Toronto](https://engsci.utoronto.ca/) and minoring in Business

 - I am passionate about software development and eager to gain broader exposure to its applications